-2018: Review of HEA Regulatory Framework (HEA, Ireland)
+2018: Review of HEA and IRC Regulatory Frameworks (Higher Education Authority & Irish Research Council, Ireland)

 In the context of a forthcoming review of the legislation of the Higher Education Authority, this review will identify how the regulatory framework for the governance and funding of Higher Education could be developed, strengthened and made more effective in light of national and international regulatory experience.